Atlanta Whistleblower Case Lawyers

 Once you receive the government’s answer, you will either elect to continue the case on your own or let the government take over your claim.
 If the government does intervene, you are still entitled to a compensation award.
 However, the percentage may be smaller.
 Always seek help from an attorney for qui tam lawsuits.
 They are often complex and involve strict processes for filing.
 Breaking the rules while filing can lead to the courts refusing to hear your case, and even put your confidentiality at risk.

 If you’re experiencing anything that puts you in a position to become a whistleblower, come to Butler Prather LLP, for a free consultation.
-We can help you understand the protections and potential awards you could receive for giving up critical information about criminal acts against the government.
+Our Atlanta and Columbus whistleblower attorneys can help you understand the protections and potential awards you could receive for giving up critical information about criminal acts against the government.
 Contact us today to schedule your confidential case evaluation in Georgia.